Leaves of three, let them be! You've probably heard that little rhyme about poison

 How Can I Protect Myself From Poison Ivy?

 Poison ivy can grow anywhere — from the woods to your own backyard.
-And it's
+And it

-hard to identify: The leaves of poison plants blend right in with other plants and
+can be hard to see: The leaves of poison plants blend right in with other plants and

 brush.
 Plus, there are several types of poison ivy, and each one can look different